open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 ```python
 [('train', 1), ('val', 1)]
 ```
-so that 1 epochs for training and 1 epoch for validation will be ran iteratively.
+so that 1 epoch for training and 1 epoch for validation will be ran iteratively.
+It is noted parameters of the model won't be updated during val epoch.
+There is another keyword `total_epoch` in the config, here we clarify that it only counts the training epoch.

 ## Customize hooks